ehnryx/cf_submit/README.md

 Then I realized I would rather not navigate codeforces in my browser because looking for my mouse is a hassle, so now I can look at the number of solves for each problem in the terminal as well.

+# NEW
+Now you can hack submissions of both Educational and Div.3 contests, just copy your hack test into text file (ex:`hack.txt`) and use the script in this way : `cf hack hack.txt -p a`.

 # Warning
-The handle and password are stored locally.
+The handle and password are stored.

 # Setup (Linux)
 1. Clone the repository. `git clone https://github.com/ehnryx/cf_submit.git`